calmh/Aggregator/README.md

     a.rules << { :table => :all, :age => 3.year,  :drop => true }

-Create a rule that matches all tabled and deletes data older than three years.
+Create a rule that matches all tables and deletes data older than three years.

     a.runlimit = 50.minute

 Set a limit that the script will run for no more than 50 minutes (roughly).
 This is useful if it is being run from cron, for example.